karekondjula/dummy-word-game/README.md

 When the game finishes an alert dialog shows who won and what was the error.

-## Bot part
+## Bot module

-The bot part shows no UI (actually shows an activity which uses a transparent theme) and is used only for starting the BotService which the user part binds using AIDL.
-The BotService receives from the user part the text (a game move by the user) , prepends *b* , flattens it with removing the whitespaces and through a callback sends it back to the user.
+The bot module shows no UI (actually shows a short-living activity which uses a transparent theme) and is used only for starting the BotService which the user module binds to via AIDL.
+The BotService receives from the user module the text (a game move by the user) , prepends *b* , flattens it with removing the whitespaces and through a callback sends it back to the user.
 There is a 3% chance that the reply will be *"TOO_MUCH_FOR_ME"* which will force the bot to lose the game.